Shooting at Capital Gazette newspaper in Annapolis

 The acting police chief said it will be “quite awhile” before they know a motive and the full details of what occurred, and a police spokesman said they weren’t even able to identify man, a white male.

+“I finally got my hands to stop shaking after being released after being questioned by the police,” she told The Washington Times.
+“You never think you’ll wake up one day and see the police with big guns yelling and screaming to get your hands up.”

+At a local McDonalds near the paper, workers were telling customers not to go home because “it’s not safe out there.”

-Reporters from the newspaper took to Twitter to describe what they saw and heard.
+Capital Gazette reporters took to Twitter to describe what they saw and heard.

 Phil Davis, a reporter at the paper, said the gunman first fired through the office’s glass doors, then “opened fire on multiple employees.”